 In 2019 the event took place on Saturday, November 9th (so the same weekend as Remembrance Day).
-Check-in started at 11:00 am and the run began at shortly after 12:30 pm.
+Check-in started at 11:00 am and the run began shortly after 12:30 pm.

 The event started and finished at the Brewhall Pub which is located at 97 East 2nd Avenue in Vancouver (not far from False Creek and Olympic Village).

-Between the start of check-in and the run 90 minutes later, participants signed in, put their belongings in storage and then drank beer.
+In 2019, between the start of check-in and the run 90 minutes later, participants signed in, put their belongings in storage and then drank beer.
 After the 2 to 3-km run around False Creek and the Olympic Village neighbourhood of Vancouver everyone returned to the Brewhall Pub for some more drinking.

 By 5:00 pm the after-party finished and everyone put their clothes back on and stumbled home with smiles on their faces knowing that they had done something ridiculous and helped raise money for a good cause.